Use The Right Squash Ball

 Here are 5 posters that can be used to get players using the right ball.
 Click the links to view high resolution PDF versions.

 Below are the types of balls available.
-They are split into 2 sections: Standard and Specialized.
+They are split into 2 sections: Standard and Specialised.

 Standard balls are the one that most people can buy and use.